Indonesian National Revolution: Impact and casualties

 Indonesian Vice-president Hatta and Dutch Queen Juliana at the signing ceremony which took place at the Royal Palace of Amsterdam.
 With the treaty signed, the Dutch officially recognised Indonesian sovereignty.

 Although there is no accurate account of how many Indonesians died, it was in far greater numbers than the Europeans.
 Estimates of Indonesian deaths in fighting and civilians range from 97,421 to 100,000.
 A total of 980 British soldiers were killed or went missing in Java and Sumatra in 1945 and 1946, most of them Indian soldiers.
 More than 4,000 Dutch soldiers lost their lives in Indonesia between 1945 and 1949.
 Many Japanese died; while it is unknown how many died, only about half of whom died in actual combat, the rest killed in rampages by Indonesians.
 Seven million people were displaced on Java and Sumatra.
 Based on demographic data, historian Pierre van der Eng estimated a demographic gap of around 2.4 million people in Indonesia during the entire 1940s, including the period of the Japanese occupation of the Dutch East Indies, and the Indonesian National Revolution.
 Van der Eng states that conflict led to significant ramifications for Indonesians outside of direct violence, such as widespread famine, disease and a lowered fertility rate.
-According to the official website of Indonesian veterans, there were 863,432 people who joined the struggle for Indonesian independence and this included those who were members of the militia, police, intelligence and auxiliary and as of 2023, there are still 25,676 Indonesian National Revolution veterans alive and According to the official Netherlands veterans website, there are around 5,000 veterans who were deployed to the Dutch East Indies still alive, this also includes former KNIL members.
+According to the official website of Indonesian veterans, there were 863,432 people who joined the struggle for Indonesian independence and this included those who were members of the militia, police, intelligence and auxiliary and as of 2023, there are still 25,676 Indonesian National Revolution veterans alive.
+According to the official Netherlands veterans website, there are around 5,000 veterans who were deployed to the Dutch East Indies still alive, which also includes former KNIL members.